evolbeginner/iSeeCE/README.md

 When "--is_mauve" is specified, syntenic orthologs will additionally be identified by Mauve whose results will be output to the file **FastTree/GC.mauve.result**.
 Also, it is necessary to specify the path to Mauve.jar and progressiveMauve using --mauve_jar and --mauve, respectively.
 So please make sure that Mauve.jar has been installed if you want to perform the analysis with Mauve.
 Note that '--is_mauve' is optional.
 When '--is_mauve' is **NOT** specified, the analysis will be performed based on the best reciprocal BLAST hits.

+When '--bootstrap' is specified, only paralogs with support value equal to or above the given value will be analyzed.
+However, it should be noted that here 'bootstrap' refers to the support value obtained by Shimodaira-Hasegawa test implemented with FastTree, rather than regular bootstrap value.
+For more details, please visit http://www.microbesonline.org/fasttree/.

 # Copyright and Licence:
 Please see [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) for licensing information.